• Skip to primary navigation

 In fact, this is great for those of you wanting to make cottage pie.

-(if making), you can totally cook this recipe without cooking the rice of course!
-Or read the second paragraph of this post if you fancy cooking it with potatoes.
+You can totally cook this recipe without cooking the rice of course!
+Or read above to replace it with potatoes.

 – 1 cup of white Basmati rice (I used the cup that comes with the Instant Pot)